BabylonJS/Documentation/content/features/featuresDeepDive/particles/solid_particle_system/sps_visibility.md

 # SPS Visibility

 To render the meshes on the screen, BJS uses their bounding box (BBox): if the BBox is in the frustum, then the mesh is selected to be rendered on the screen.
 This method is really performant as it avoids to make the GPU compute things that wouldn't be visible.
-The BBox of each mesh is recomputed when its World Martix is updated.
+The BBox of each mesh is recomputed when its World Matrix is updated.
 This is called **frustum culling**.
 In the following example image, the green and orange objects are frustum culled.

 ![Frustum culling](/img/how_to/Particles/frustum-culling.png)

-When you create a SPS, unless you use the `positionFunction` at creation time, all its particles are set by default at the position (0, 0, 0).
+When you create an SPS, unless you use the `positionFunction` at creation time, all its particles are set by default at the position (0, 0, 0).
 So the bounding box size of the SPS mesh is initially the size of its biggest particle.
 In the following example image, the size of the entire SPS is taken as just the size of the first red object.

 ![SPS and bounding box size](/img/how_to/Particles/frustum-culling-2.png)